unahouExosite/docs/tutorials/hvac-tutorial/beaglebone.md

 1. Go to your Wi-Fi settings.

-2. Connect to the Wi-Fi signal named "Beaglebone <xxxx>".
+2. Connect to the Wi-Fi signal named "Beaglebone <  >".

 3. Follow the instructions on the screen to connect the BBG to your Wi-Fi network.